Vision Therapy for Kids with ADD or ADHD

 If your 4th-grade daughter isn’t seeing the board clearly in school, her vision therapy could include lenses and prisms.
 The doctor may have her look through different kinds of lenses – each with a different degree of lens power – or special prisms held at different angles.
 This will teach her eyes to better focus on images or objects at various distances.

 Your 3rd grader is intuitive and intelligent, so they move on to 4th grade.
 Only now, they’re expected to read more challenging books and do more complex schoolwork.
 This becomes a struggle as they cannot make sense of the words on the page.
 That’s where vision therapy can help.

 Do you think your child’s ADHD-like symptoms may be the result of a vision problem?
-Schedule a functional vision evaluation with Dr. Stein to find out.
+Schedule a functional vision evaluation with our eye doctors to find out.
 If it is determined that the issue is in fact vision-related, a customized vision therapy program for will be provided, based on your child’s own unique needs.